Better My City

 “because change doesn’t wait for voting age.”

-18 ways I tried to improve my city before turning 18 — experiments in civic participation.
+These are 18 ways I tried to improve my city before turning 18.

-What’s New?
-18 Ways Made Better About Me
+18 Ways I Tried 📱 Get the App Made Better 50+ Recognition About Me

 01. 📞 Report at 311